10 Top Homesteading Blogs to Inspire During Social Distancing

 Insteading is all about promoting choices that are “meaningful, nourishing, sustainable and community-driven.”
 In addition to an extensive knowledge base on gardening, animals, energy and food, the blog also has incredible resources for homesteaders looking to build a sustainable home.
-Their green building section has countless pieces on building a tiny home, constructing an off-grid sauna and the benefits of using a masonry heater.
+Their green building section has countless pieces on building a tiny home.

 3. Pure Living for Life

 Pure Living for Life tells of a young couple trying to build a sustainable home without acquiring debt.
-Their blog features great conversations on installing solar power on their property, trying out different types of off-grid water systems, and comparing options for radiant floor heating systems.
+Their blog features great conversations on installing solar power on their property and trying out different types of off-grid water systems.

 4. Attainable Sustainable

 Attainable Sustainable is the perfect blog for beginning and advanced homesteaders alike.
-The website features great tips and tricks for starting your self-sustainable journey, focusing on small steps like cooking dried beans and choosing the proper pantry storage containers.
-Attainable Sustainable also has a diverse selection of information on specialty fruits, such as caring for your fig tree or picking the right type of persimmon.
+The website features great tips and tricks for starting your self-sustainable journey.
+It focuses on small steps like cooking dried beans and choosing the proper pantry storage containers.
+Attainable Sustainable also has a diverse selection of information on specialty fruits.

 5. The Homesteading Hippy

 The Homesteading Hippy follows the homesteading journey of Heather and her family, who began their journey to self-reliance in 2006.
-Their blog posts are honest and funny and do a great job explaining the many baby steps that are taken over years of becoming a homesteading family.
+Their blog posts are honest and funny.
+They explain the many baby steps taken over years to becoming a homesteading family.
 In addition to articles on gardening and livestock, the blog also has fascinating information on anything from homeschooling to natural health and money-saving techniques.

 6. A Modern Homestead

 A Modern Homestead is run by a husband and wife team who live on $30,000 a year, on purpose.
-After the birth of her first child and her husband losing his job, this pair decided that instead of keeping their house in the city, they would pursue their homesteading dreams on a small farm in the country.
-Their posts demonstrate how easy it can be to get started as a homesteader, even if you have never lived on a farm.
-The blog also has incredible posts on self-sufficiency skills such as knitting, saving money on your monthly grocery bill and free holiday decor DIY projects.
+After her husband lost his job, this pair decided to pursue their homesteading dreams.
+Their posts demonstrate how easy it can be to get started as a homesteader.
+Even if you’ve never lived on a farm, you can build your own homestead.
+The blog also has incredible posts on self-sufficiency skills from knitting to saving money on groceries.

 7. The Prairie Homestead